awslabs/mountpoint-s3-csi-driver/docs/LOGGING.md

 # Logging

 There are two types of logging you can use for troubleshooting.
-The first is CSI Driver itself and the other is Mountpoint logs.
+The first set of logs are from the CSI Driver, and the other are from Mountpoint.

 ## CSI Driver logs

-By default, CSI Driver logs are written to pod’s `stderr` and those are captured by Kubernetes and may be retrieved with a corresponding API call:
+By default, CSI Driver logs are written to the driver pod’s `stderr` and those are captured by Kubernetes and may be retrieved with a corresponding API call:

     POD_NAME=s3-app
     NODE_NAME=$(kubectl get pod ${POD_NAME} -o=custom-columns=NODE:.spec.nodeName | awk 'FNR == 2 {print}')